drand/website/docs/docs/specification.md

 ![beacon-id-dispatching.png](./images/beacon_id_dispatching.png)

-## Drand versioning
+## drand versioning
-Each request sent by a drand node will contain the actual drand protocol version that the node is using.
-Drand uses [semantic versioning](https://semver.org) as a versioning protocol.
+Each request sent by a drand node will contain the actual drand protocol version that the node is using. drand uses [semantic versioning](https://semver.org) as a versioning protocol.
 This has a clear purpose.
 Only nodes with same MAJOR version will be allowed to communicate with each other.
 For backward-compatibility reasons, the fallback value will be `0.0.0`, and nodes with this version will always be allowed to communicate